-The implanting Surgeon checks the EOS blood group, the HTA-A form that accompanies the organ and cross match details prior to the kidney being implanted.
+If more than one kidney is received at a time, a sticker from the chain of custody book is placed on the organ boxes to alert staff.
+The implanting Surgeon checks the electronic offering system (EOS), blood group, the HTA-A form that accompanies the organ and cross match details prior to the kidney being implanted.

-A sample of transport fluid that surrounds kidneys from cadaveric donors is sent to the microbiology laboratory for analysis.
+The kidney is taken directly to theatre or put into a securely locked cupboard until required.
+A sample of transport fluid that surrounds kidneys from deceased donors is sent to the microbiology laboratory for analysis.
 The establishment will inform ODT Hub Operations if any microorganism is detected in the transport fluid.